medplum/medplum/packages/infra/setup.md

     }
     ```

-1. Add the name servers to our google domains (Ask @han to do this)
+1. Add the name servers to our google domains (Ask @hankedori or @cstoltze to do this)

    In this case it means adding the following NS records to google domains